 - For absences of more than 3 days a doctor’s certificate will be required and should be attached to the pink Absence Form.

-- If you are going to be absent for more than 5 consecutive days, you must get approval from the Student Services Manager, otherwise ICTE-UQ will contact you to find out why you are absent.
+- If you are going to be absent for more than 5 consecutive days, you must get approval from the Manger Student Services, otherwise ICTE-UQ will contact you to find out why you are absent.

 What happens if my attendance is too low?

 Please note: All attendance warning letters will be emailed and posted to you.
 It is necessary for you to ensure ICTE-UQ has your up-to-date contact details at all times.

 - If your attendance falls below 85%, ICTE-UQ will send you a First Warning Letter and you will be asked to make an appointment to see the Manger Student Services to discuss your absences.